a-marugan/AI4Everyone-Rescue/Guides/Physical Go2 Connection.md

 ```
 ping 192.168.123.161
 ```
-The results should look like this if successful.

-## 3. Run example codes
+You will receive responses if successful.